withastro/astro/packages/integrations/cloudflare/README.md

 }
 ```

-### Astro Dev Server
+### `cloudflare.runtime`

-The Adapter allows an opt-in flag, to enable the use of Environment Variables and the Cloudflare Request Object to be populated by the Astro Dev Server.
-There is no need to use wrangler in this case.
-This flag is `off` by default.
+`runtime: "off" | "local" | "remote"`
+default `"off"`

+This optional flag enables the Astro dev server to populate environment variables and the Cloudflare Request Object, avoiding the need for Wrangler.

-There are two supported modes: `local` & `remote`.
-In the mode `local` environmental variables are available, but the request object is populated from a static placeholder value.
-In the mode `remote` environmental variables and the a live fetched request object are available.
+-  `local`: environmental variables are available, but the request object is populated from a static placeholder value.
+- `remote`: environmental variables and the live, fetched request object are available.
+- `off`: the Astro dev server will populate neither environment variables nor the request object.
+Use Wrangler to access Cloudflare bindings and environment variables.

 ```js
 // astro.config.mjs